 In response to the COVID-19 outbreak, the Ohio Board of Pharmacy recently passed temporary guidelines where patients can now have a maximum of three caregivers and an individual can claim up to three patients to serve.

 If you are interested in becoming a caregiver or registering a caregiver, give us a call and we'll be sure to help!
 The process is simple, and in minutes you can be registered as a patient caregiver.
 There is a $25 fee associated with registering for your caregiver card that will be electronically paid to the Ohio Board of Pharmacy.

 Can my employer still drug test me for marijuana if I am a registered patient?

 Unfortunately, the answer is yes, they can.
 Ohio does not provide protection to medical marijuana patients from employee drug testing.
 It will be left to the discretion of each employer whether they wish to recognize an employee's medical marijuana approval as an exemption to company drug testing policies.
-It is advised to be forthright with your intentions to medicate with medical cannabis, providing assurance that during work hours CBD can be utilized that does not have the psychoactive effects associated with THC while providing the relief needed.
+It is advised to be forthright with your intentions to medicate with medical cannabis and provide assurance that during work hours, providing assurance that during work hours CBD can be utilized that does not have the psychoactive effects associated with THC while providing the relief needed.

 Can I obtain a medical marijuana card if I have a concealed carry permit?